 This is Ada Bojana Island, and almost the entire beach is nudist.
 And on the horizon, beyond the distant river, lies Albania.

-• Mini market only open during high season
+• A mini-market (open only during high season)

 nudist village in montenegro